-A core group of four Trustees continue to produce a Trustees Evaluation Plan, this is an ongoing working document.
-The plan was shared with the School Development Officer and feedback was given, for Trustees to develop their roles and monitoring responsibilities.
+The Covid-19 committee continued to meet virtually to monitor risk assessments, remote learning and other challenges that were faced during the pandemic.
 The Board of Trustees have completed The Essex Governor Kitemark in March 2017.
-To support Trustees to carry out effective monitoring the Headteacher introduced Trustees day once a term, where Trustees spend a whole day in school with staff and children and at the end of day have a meeting to feed back to each other and Headteacher their findings.
-Brentwood Diocese have in post a Governor Co-Ordinator, who oversees Governor training and Governor support.
+To support Trustees to carry out effective monitoring the Headteacher introduced 'Trustees' Day' once a term, where Trustees spend a whole day in school with staff and children and at the end of day have a meeting to feed back to each other and Headteacher their findings during Covid-19, this has been suspended.
+We are looking to start this again in the coming year.
+Brentwood Diocese have in post a Governor Co-ordinator, who oversees Governor training and Governor support.
 This is delivered via newsletters and termly chair meetings.
 All Governors have been invited to attend training relevant to their role and feed back to committee and Governing Body meetings.
 This allows Governors to reflect on their effectiveness.